ncredinburgh/JavaForSmallTeams/tests/2300_testing_FAQS.md

 A good solution is inject a strategy for retrieving the date/time into your class as a dependency.

+Java 8 provides the `java.time.Clock` class which can be used for this purpose.

+The static factory method `fixed` will create an instance that represents a constant time.
+Other methods provide implementations suitable for production use.

+Java 7 does not provide an out of the box class for this purpose so you will need to roll your own.

 ### Do I need to implement a teardown method for my test?

 This used to be a requirement for all JUnit 3 tests.
 If you didn't nullify all members of a test class in a teardown your test suite began to eat memory as it grew.